The Probability Engine

 By micha cárdenas, Ian Costello, Ryan Li Dahlstrom, Tamara Duplantis, Star Hagen-Esquerra, Marcelo Diaz Viana Neto and Madison Mccartha

-The Probability Engine: Permafrost and the Last Piece of Antarctic Ice (2024) will be featured at Art Souterrain, an art festival in Montreal March 16 – April 7 which addresses the urgent issue of the environment and climate change and will lead the public to think about the future and rethink their relationship with the environment.
+The Probability Engine: Permafrost and the Last Piece of Antarctic Ice (2024) was featured at Art Souterrain, an art festival in Montreal March 16 – April 7 which addresses the urgent issue of the environment and climate change and will lead the public to think about the future and rethink their relationship with the environment.

 Scan the tipping point icons this page with the Probability Engine app to see possible climate futures.